Mark M, President & Chief Executive Officer

 When you couple giving hearts, who want to see lives changed, with Gladney’s belief that every child deserves a loving and caring family – anything is possible.
 Together, We Are Gladney!

-Gongzhan Wu, Vice President & Managing Director - Asia
+Gongzhan W, Vice President & Executive Director - Asia, PHM

 I joined the Gladney Center for Adoption in 1994.
 Before Gladney, I was working for ESPN Sports Network as its Director of Mandarin Language Service.
 I did my undergraduate in the Shanghai International Studies University, formally known as Shanghai Foreign Language Institute before I came to U.S. in 1987.
 With a Fulbright scholarship, I attended Columbia University and obtained a Master of Philosophy in Political Science in 1989.
 In the past twenty-three years, I am responsible for Gladney's New York Office and running its Asia adoption programs from New York.